pschaus/book_lepl1402/source/part5.rst

 If the task is not yet finished, the method ``get()`` will wait.
 This contrast with the ``executor.submit()`` method that always returns immediately.

-At the end of the program or when you don't need the thread pool anymore, you have to shut it down explicitly to stop all its threads, otherwise the software might not properly exit:
+At the end of the program or when you do not need the thread pool anymore, you have to shut it down explicitly to stop all its threads, otherwise the software might not properly exit:

 ..  code-block:: java